Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 1. Using the two first models predict the probability of each tweet.
 2. Using the third model and using the probabilities predicted in the first step, predict whether a tweet is talking about a disaster or not.

-Let me show you how the validation data looks like with the prediction of the third model.
+Let me show you how the validation data looks like with the prediction of the third model:

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Bert_vs_Forest_final.png" description="Figure 8.
 To each dot corresponds a tweet of the validation set.
 The position of the dot indicates the probability attributed by each of the two initial models (BERT and Forest) that the tweet speaks about a disaster.
 The color of the dot indicates the true classification of the dot (1=disaster, 0=not disaster).
 The background color indicates the probability